Edgar-Donk/edgar-donk.github.io/README.md

 ````
 >>>b=ttk.LabelFrame(None)
 >>>b.winfo_class()
-'TLabelframe' # you noticed it's a small f didn't you
+'TLabelframe' # you noticed it's a small f didn't you, TLabelframe
 >>>s.layout('TLabelframe')
  [('Labelframe.border', {'sticky': 'nswe'})]  # where is the label part then!!!?
 >>>s.layout('TLabelframe.Label')    # OK I cheated, I knew the answer
 [('Label.fill',
   {'children': [('Label.text', {'sticky': 'nswe'})], 'sticky': 'nswe'})]
 ````
-It took a bit of web searching to find the answer in http://wiki.tcl.tk/37973 Changing Widget Colors.
+It took a bit of web searching to find the answer in http://wiki.tcl.tk/37973 "Changing Widget Colors".
 Read the author's opening sentences.
-The information is strictly for TCL so the widgets are not totally applicable to ttk, otherwise great information.
+Strictly the information is for TCL so it may not be totally applicable to ttk, otherwise great information.
 In order to access all the elements of Notebook use TNotebook and TNotebook.Tab, for Treeview use Treeview and Heading.
 (We can optionally use 'Treeview.Heading', it produces the same results as for 'Heading').
-Be careful with the names used in the Treeview and Heading layouts:-
+Be careful with the component names used in the Treeview and Heading layouts (yes the Treeview class is simply Treeview):-
 ````
 >>>s.layout('Treeview')
 [('Treeview.field',